OrganiCup - the award-winning menstrual cup that replaces pads and tampons.

 - A healthier, chemical free period: OrganiCup is made of 100% medical-grade silicone, no additives, or chemicals.
 So, it doesn’t mess with your body’s natural environment.
 While tampons and pads absorb necessary vaginal secretions, OrganiCup simply collects.
 This eliminates irritation and dryness while ensuring the natural pH-balance is kept intact.

 - Easier - Up to 12 hours of leak free protection: OrganiCup gives you a worry-free period.
 It’s simply emptied morning and evening.
-You don’t have to think about your period during the day.
-Or night.
-It is secured in its position by a light vacuum, and the soft material won´t make you feel a thing!
-Once it’s inserted properly there is no risk of leaking.
-OrganiCup offers you a leak-free protection, even when you sleep, run, do yoga or swim.
-No limitations – just super-freedom.
+Leak-free protection, even when you sleep, run, do yoga or swim.

-- OrganiCup is certified VEGAN and AllergyCertified™, ensuring that our products don’t contain any allergens and is suitable for sensitive skin.
+- OrganiCup is certified VEGAN and AllergyCertified™, ensuring it is suitable for sensitive skin.

 How does the OrganiCup Work?